 A trip with my parents to Shirdi

 Last year, when my parents were visiting me in Mumbai for the first time, I had planned a comprehensive itinerary for them.
 With trips to popular destinations around, I made sure that they get to visit some of the best places on the west coast apart from experiencing the overwhelming lifestyle of the metro.
 Just before they left, they wanted to visit Shirdi, a destination that was on their wishlist for a long time but never had an opportunity.
-We managed to avail the cheapest Shirdi taxi package which would include our travel and local tours in and around Shirdi.
+We managed to avail the cheapest cab from Pune to Shirdi which would include our travel and local tours in and around Shirdi.

 Drive to Shirdi

 Shirdi lies in the heart of Maharashtra, about 240 KM from Mumbai city.
 We started before daybreak and took the Mumbai – Pune Expressway until Pune and from there followed NH 60.
 It took us nearly five hours to reach, except for a couple of short breaks for breakfast and tea.
 By the time we crossed Pune, the sky opened into a bright day.
 Being September, it was neither warm nor very rainy.
 The monsoon had left the weather cool and pleasant and we enjoyed driving through the countryside of Maharashtra.
 We passed quaint towns and villages like Asangaon and Vihigaon.
 We made a quick stop at the beautiful Vihi Falls, sitting within a lush green enclave.
 The landscape from this point was completely different.
 The hilly terrain gave way to dusty, red trails and sparse villages.
 Soon, we left the highway and joined the Sangamner- Kopargaon Road, followed by country roads, flanked by sugarcane fields and light vegetation.
 Beyond the hills and coasts, we discovered a new aspect of Maharashtra’s landscape in Shirdi.